 Netflix also offers a great list of employee benefits, going above and beyond normal expectations.
 This list of employee benefits includes long maternity leave, a flexible vacation policy and days off, relocation benefits and ride-shares, as well as an “act in Netflix’s best interest” expense policy where employees use their own discretion as to when to claim.

 For an organisation to offer this kind of company culture is indeed revolutionary, fostering a new culture of independence, openness, honesty and flexibility, creating a work environment filled with highly effective people who avoid rules, but in the best sense of the word.
 Could this be the future of HR and employee engagement strategies?
 As one of the most successful and well-known companies on the planet, Netflix certainly seems to think so.

-Like Netflix, we at Staff Treats believe that employee wellbeing is integral to creating an environment where every staff member can contribute effectively.
-Click here to find out more.
+Like Netflix, we at Staff Treats believe that employee wellbeing is integral to creating an environment where every staff member can contribute effectively. with one of our customer engagement specialists to find out how we can help you.